Some lead and some follow. We need both.

 While we are still praying passionately for the foster children in our family to become ours, we do not take lightly the day-to-day opportunity that we have to be a positive influence in their young lives.

 Taking care of physical needs is only part of the responsibility of a care-giver.
-Of course, it can go without saying that the emotional needs and spiritual needs all go hand in hand.
+It’s good to remember that physical, emotional, and spiritual needs all go hand in hand.
 Sadly, many parents and grandparents take far too lightly this responsibility of spiritual training.
-To miss this–how tragic it would be if we met their basic needs and neglected the deepest need–a heart tender to the things of God and His plan for their life.
+How tragic it would be if we met their basic physical needs and neglected the deepest need–a heart tender to the things of God and His plan for their life.

 This week has been an emotional one for us.
 While praying for the outcome of an upcoming custody hearing for our foster children, God answered another prayer–one more in our lineage of faith has committed his life to following Jesus!